TIY-Austin-Front-End-Engineering/angular-like/README.md

 ## Notes

-Hints: create two variables on your controller scope called $scope.buttonText and $scope.isLoading.
-Use ng-bind to bind your buttonText to the button and ng-disabled to controll whether or not the button is disabled.
-You can use $timeout to reset the button back to its regular state after 4 seconds.
+Hints: Create a $scope.numLikes property and a $scope.addLike function.
+Use the {{ $scope.numLikes }}  on your button where you would like to number to appear.
+Use the $scope.addLike function to increment $scope.numLikes each time the button is clicked.

 ## Additional Resources